 Ingredients for Choc Mint Whey Protein Balls

-Whey protein isolate: I recommend using an unflavoured whey protein isolate in this recipe.
-We add our own flavouring and sweeteners.
-However, if you only have flavoured whey protein powder, I imagine vanilla or chocolate flavour would work ok (although I haven’t tested this).
+Whey protein isolate: I use an unflavoured whey protein isolate in this recipe.
+If you only have flavoured whey protein powder, vanilla or chocolate flavour should work.
 You will need to use whey protein in this recipe because it’s sticky texture when mixed with the liquid is needed to hold the balls together.
 If you want to use vegan protein powder, you could try my Easy Vegan Protein Balls.

-Almond butter: Look for a smooth, natural almond butter that only lists almonds in the ingredient list.
-I use unsalted almond butter, then add my own pinch of salt to control how salty the balls are.
-But if your almond butter contains salt, just omit the sea salt in the recipe.
-You could also use cashew or brazil nut butter.
-I would avoid peanut butter in this recipe as it will interfere with the mint flavour.
+Almond butter: Look for a natural almond butter that only lists almonds in the ingredient list.
+If your almond butter contains salt, just omit the sea salt in the recipe.
+Cashew butter also works really well and doesn’t interfere with the choc mint flavour.

-Rice malt syrup: I use rice malt syrup as the main sweetener because it has a mild flavour that doesn’t interfere with the mint and its thick texture adds chewiness to the balls.
+Rice malt syrup: I use rice malt syrup as the main sweetener because its thick texture adds chewiness to the balls.
 You could substitute honey if you prefer.

-Pure maple syrup: I add a small amount of pure maple syrup to boost the sweetness (it is sweetener than rice malt syrup).
+Pure maple syrup: I also add a small amount of maple syrup to boost the sweetness, since rice malt syrup isn’t super-sweet.
 You could substitute extra rice malt syrup or honey if you prefer.

 Raw cacao powder: I use raw cacao powder for the added health benefits, but you can easily use cocoa powder instead.

-Coconut flour: The coconut flour gives the balls a slightly chewier and more stable texture.
-If you don’t have any, you can leave it out and reduce the amount of water added.
+Coconut flour: This gives the balls a chewier and more stable texture.
+If you don’t have any coconut flour, you can leave it out and reduce the amount of water added.

 Sea salt: Adding a pinch of salt enhances the flavour of the balls.
 If you’re using a salted almond butter, taste the mixture and leave out the salt if needed.

-Dark chocolate: To melt and drizzle on top of the balls to make them look pretty and add some textural contrast when you bite into the ball.
+Dark chocolate: To melt and drizzle on top of the balls.
+It also adds some textural contrast when you bite into the ball.
 You can leave it out if you prefer – the balls are still great without it.

 16 small balls